The Swiss Army - Fierce Fighting Unit of the Middle Ages

 The Swiss army as a national unit has not been seen in action in any wars for centuries .

-Swiss individuals who are exempt from military duty are expected to contribute to the auxiliary forces (such as wardens or ambulance services) or to pay an annual tax
+Swiss citizens exempt from active military duty are expected to contribute to civil defense roles—such as air raid wardens or ambulance services—or to pay an annual exemption tax.

 Comments